A Better Way Counseling Center logo

 You can come to the free family support group without committing to therapy.
 In the family support group, which meets once a month, there is no commitment to say or do anything.
 You and/or your child are welcome to just listen, or to ask questions.
 Give us a call at (503) 226-9061 to find out more.

 Yes.
 Men get every kind of eating disorder that women get.
-The majority of sufferers from eating disorders are women, but according to a study reported in the American Journal of Psychiatry, one quarter to one third of them are men.
+The majority of people with eating disorders are women, but according to a study reported in the American Journal of Psychiatry, one quarter to one third of them are men.

 As with women, eating disorders in men are often accompanied by low self-esteem, depression, body image disturbances, shame and other emotional issues.
 With men, however, there is the additional shame of their having what is generally thought of as a "woman's problem."
 Another problem men have is that they often do not know enough about eating disorders to know when they are at risk.
 Women are more likely to know about eating disorders because women's media, such as women's magazines, regularly publish articles about them.
 Media directed at men rarely address eating disorders, and if it is addressed most often it is in relation to their female friends and family.